 Promote your content

-Once you’ve created your great, useful content, make the world know about it.
+Once you’ve created your great, useful content, make sure the world knows about it.
 Design promotion strategies and make them even more effective by leveraging the features of your engagement platform.

 Which channels can you use to promote your content and generate leads?
-In fact, there is quite a number of them:
+In fact, there are quite a number of them:

 - Social media.
 Use your social network accounts to announce your latest blog posts or videos.
-Your community of subscribers can also contribute to the promotion by sharing your posts and thus widening your reach.
+Your community of subscribers can also contribute to the promotion by sharing your posts, thus widening your reach.

 - Influencer marketing.
-People tend to trust other people better than they trust brands, this is why influencers are so popular.
+People tend to trust other people more than they trust brands.
+This is why influencers are so popular.
 Connect with them, and ask them to comment on your posts or videos and share your content on their pages.

-If we were to summarize all the techniques that we discussed above, it would be to say that you should create content that your customers want to see.
+If we were to summarize all the techniques that we discussed above, we would say that you should create content that your customers want to see.
 If you can think like your customer and try to see through their eyes, you are halfway there.
 This is where engagement starts and this is what turns your prospect into a qualified lead.